Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

 If you have activated the Central Governance connectivity, you can [Verify the Transfer CFT registration with Central Governance](../../unix_install_start_here/run_first_time_ux/shared_verify_install#Verify).

-Transfer CFT HP NonStop provides a start-process supervisor (CFTSUP) that can restart the Transfer CFT server or UI server in the case of an unexpected product stop.
+Transfer CFT HP NonStop provides a start- process supervisor (CFTSUP) that can restart the Transfer CFT server or UI server in the case of an unexpected product stop.
 For more information, see [Use the NonStop mode](hp_ns_sup) .